 Pro tip: Turn customers into brand advocates and drive more referrals with targeted incentivization.
 Build referral offers into your loyalty program with rewards that unlock at different stages, and add referral offer blocks into emails sent to repeat customer segments.

 If a new customer bounces from your website without making a purchase, the likelihood of them taking the time to tell you why they didn’t convert is slim — even with on-site feedback request tools.

 It’s a different story with loyalty programs.
-Packed with engaged customers primed to help you grow the value you deliver, your loyalty program is a gold-mine for customer feedback you can trust.
+Packed with engaged customers eager to share their thoughts and feelings with a brand they are dedicated to, your loyalty program is a gold-mine for customer feedback you can trust.

 There are a number of key ways you can extract value from loyal customer feedback:

-- On-site improvements: Reveal key bottlenecks on your site and in-app that prevent customers from converting and impact their online shopping experience
+- On-site improvements: Reveal key bottlenecks on your site and/or your app that prevent customers from converting and impact their online shopping experience

 - Loyalty program optimization: Uncover the features of your loyalty program that customers love the most, as well as underperforming areas that could benefit from optimization.

 - Customer acquisition: Use the information you’ve collected from your loyal customers to uncover the offers, incentives, and products that will entice new customers to convert.

 When data is power, your loyalty program is one area worth your attention.